English football league system: Pyramid structure

+The six levels immediately below League Two are known as the National League System and come under the jurisdiction of The Football Association.

 The English football league system does not include the amateur version of the game often called Sunday league football.
 These leagues are independent entities with no promotion or relegation involving the football pyramid.
 However, some Sunday league clubs have been known to join pyramid leagues if they desire to progress higher.
 There are also some Saturday leagues which are not officially part of the pyramid, although teams frequently leave these for pyramid leagues.